dbacinski/Android-Testing-With-Kotlin/UnitTesting.md

 ## Given Block

-Out test begings with `given` block in which we will prepare our test data and create tested object.
+Out test begins with `given` block in which we will prepare our test data and create tested object.

-I am crating instane [link] of our tested object `LoginRepository` and assign it to read-only property [link] .
-It is very convinient to distinguish tested object from test parammeters so I am calling it `objectUnderTest`.
+I am creating instance [link] of tested object `LoginRepository` and assign it to read-only property [link] .
+It is very convenient to distinguish tested object from test parameters so I am calling it `objectUnderTest`.
 You can also name it: `sut`, `subject` or `target`.
-Choose the name which fits you best just be cosistient across your project.
+Choose the name which fits you best just be consistent across your project.

 When we have tested object then we can move on to test parameters That will be `correctLogin` with value `'dbacinski'` and `correctPassword` with value `'correct'`.
 It is very important to choose meaningful names for each test parameter, that will describe what kind of value it contains.